Could Omega 3 oils support our gut bacteria?

-Well, according to a study hot off the press in the journal ‘Lipid Technology’, Omega 3 fatty acids were shown to promote the growth of commensal bacteria in the colon.
+Well, according to a study1 hot off the press in the journal ‘Lipid Technology’, Omega 3 fatty acids (see Probiotics Learning Lab for more glossary definitions) were shown to promote the growth of commensal bacteria in the colon.
 The colon is home to the large majority of bacteria in the intestines, and in general, commensal strains are thought to benefit their host in a variety of ways, in return for their ‘bed and board.’
 The intestines may also provide a home for undesirable bacteria if conditions are right for their survival, so ideally it's better to crowd out these villains with hosts of beneficial species.

 During in-vitro experiments using human gut cells, this latest study initially determined that there was a difference in the way that the intestinal cells responded to pathogenic and probiotic bacteria.The laboratory tests replicated the intestinal environment using layers of colorectal cells over a permeable compartment containing immune cells, which was meant to simulate the lamina propria.

 The commensal bacteria, in particular the species Lactobacillus gasseri, appeared to communicate with the gut cells and encourage them to produce more Transforming growth factor beta 1 (TGF-β1), a protein that allows the beneficial strains to be tolerated within the intestinal environment.
 Examination of two typical pathogenic species, Escherichia coli and Staphylococcus aureus, suggested that they did not appear to have this ability.